Visma-AutoPay/http-signatures/README.md

         .build();
 ```

-You need a method which for given key ID returns corresponding public key
+You need a method that for a given key ID returns the corresponding public key
 ```java
 private PublicKeyInfo getPublicKey(String keyId) {
     PublicKey publicKey = publicKeyRepository.getPublicKey(keyId);